obartra/ssim/generate/README.md

 node spec/e2e/live.spec.js
 ```

-It will run the integration tests for the LIVE database.
-Make sure you have `npm install`'ed your dependencies, that you have generated a build (`npm run build`) and that you are running a recent version of node.
+The integration tests for the LIVE database will run.
+Make sure you have `npm install`'ed your dependencies and have generated a build (`npm run build`)

 ### Plot